 The above questions help highlight useful metrics to monitor.
 Take what people know and understand about how to stay safe, for example.

-Measuring behaviour, meanwhile, is usually best achieved through simulated attacks such as phishing email campaigns etc.
+Measuring behavior, meanwhile, is usually best achieved through simulated attacks such as phishing email campaigns etc.

-Simulated attacks test the security behaviours of the people in your organisation.
-Monitoring how people respond to simulations gives you a metric of security behaviour.
+Simulated attacks test the security behaviors of the people in your organisation.
+Monitoring how people respond to simulations gives you a metric of security behavior.

 Simulated attacks may not be appropriate when attempting to measure the chances of an unattended computer screen being unlocked at any given time… but a coherent strategy makes finding alternatives easy.
 Spot checks, for example, should give you the information you need.
 You may consider combining checks with an incentive system, perhaps using yellow cards for unattended screens that have been left unlocked, and chocolate bars for screens that have been locked!

-Indications of behaviour change can also be measured in other ways, for example measuring triggers and motivations – two key components widely acknowledged as necessary for behaviour change to occur.
+Indications of behavior change can also be measured in other ways, for example measuring triggers and motivations – two key components widely acknowledged as necessary for behavior change to occur.

-Measuring culture is perhaps the hardest of the three to do – but it’s not impossible.
+Measuring culture and human risk is perhaps the hardest of the three to do – but it’s not impossible.
 Anonymous surveys, for example, can give you an idea of why people take risky actions like leaving their screens unlocked.
 And they can be revealing.